spacemeshos/multiple_post_services_demo/readme.md

 This demonstration presumes that everything operates on a single machine.
 In scenarios where the node exists within a different network (or for heightened security measures), the implementation of mutual TLS (mTLS) is recommended.

 For configurations that utilize mTLS, one must set the `--address` on the post service to correspond with the address on which the `grpc-tls-listener` is listening.

+# Troubleshooting

+## Dagu Server Fails to Start

+**Problem** : Starting the Dagu server results in an error, or it starts but is not accessible.

+**Cause** : Common causes include port conflicts, missing `dags` directory, or insufficient permissions.

+**Solution** : Check if another service is using port 8080 and either stop that service or configure Dagu to use a different port.
+Ensure the `dags` directory exists within the `./dagu` directory and that you have the necessary permissions to execute `./dagu` and access the directory.

+## Node Does Not Recognize Post Services

+**Problem** : After restarting the node, it does not recognize the initialized post services.

+**Cause** : This issue typically arises if the `identity.key` files are not copied correctly to the node data directory or if the `local.key` file was not removed.

+**Solution** : Ensure that the `identity.key` files from each post data folder are correctly copied to the node data directory.
+Remove the `local.key` file from the node data directory if it still exists.

+## High CPU Usage

+**Problem** : Experiencing 100% CPU usage by the node or poet service.

+**Cause** : This is expected behavior in standalone mode due to the poet service running within the same process as the node.

+**Solution** : While this is normal for demonstration purposes, the production setup should be prepared and observed carefully.

+## Post Services Do Not Start Proving

+**Problem** : Post services are set up and the node is running, but the post services do not start the proving process.

+**Cause** : This could be due to incorrect scheduling of the `proving` DAG, issues with the `wait_for_cg` DAG, or the node's `grpc-post-listener` not being properly configured.

+**Solution** : Verify that the `wait_for_cg` DAG and the scheduler are correctly set up and running.
+Check the node configuration to ensure the `grpc-post-listener` is correctly set and accessible by the post services.

+## Connection Issues Between Node and Post Services

+**Problem** : The node and post services experience connection issues or fail to communicate.

+**Cause** : Network configuration issues, firewall restrictions, or incorrect address/port settings in the configuration files.

+**Solution** : Ensure network configurations allow for communication between the node and post services.
+Check firewall settings to allow traffic on necessary ports.
+Verify that the addresses and ports in the configuration files match and are correct.